meldridge/meldridge.github.io/drafts/2018-10-03-Facebook-and-the-trade-off-of-centralized-authentication.md

 Having 50 million accounts breached is bad enough, but the major issue is that a huge number of other services utilise [Facebook login](https://developers.facebook.com/docs/facebook-login/) to authenticate users.
 This includes services like Instagram, Tinder, Spotify, Airbnb, Duolingo, and even [GitHub](https://help.github.com/articles/recovering-your-account-if-you-lose-your-2fa-credentials/).

-There are [hundreds](https://www.slideshare.net/Neolane/analysis-of-150-websites-using-facebook-login) of services which use Facebook in this way, and for good reason: if you don't *need* to control user accounts directly, and you don't have the development resources to do it properly, it's much easier and more secure to let Facebook handle it for you.
+There are [hundreds](https://www.slideshare.net/Neolane/analysis-of-150-websites-using-facebook-login) of services which use Facebook in this way, and for good reason: if you're running an online service and you don't *need* to control user accounts directly, it's much easier and more secure to let Facebook handle it for you.

 The downside is that this means that if an attacker manages to steal a valid Facebook User Access Token for *"Jane Doe"*, they can also impersonate Jane across all of the other services as well.
 Even if Jane doesn't care about her Facebook account being hacked, she might to care a lot more about Tinder, Airbnb, or GitHub.